AOGPN/opengovernment.org.au/README.md

 # opengovernment [![Stories in Ready](https://badge.waffle.io/AOGPN/opengovernment.org.au.svg?label=ready&title=Ready)](http://waffle.io/AOGPN/opengovernment.org.au)

-This is the WordPress theme for [the website](https://opengovernment.org.au/) of the Australian Open Government Partnership Network.
+This is the WordPress theme for [opengovernment.org.au](https://opengovernment.org.au/), the website of the Australian Open Government Partnership Network.

+**[opengovernment.org.au](https://opengovernment.org.au/) helps the Network create ambitious OGP action plan commitments that address the key challenges we face in Australia.**

+It does this by:

+1. being a workspace for network members to develop and present ambitious action plan commitments
+2. helping people learn about, join and coordinate working groups
+3. attracting and enabling a diverse set of people to join the Network

-It is a fork of
+This theme a fork of
 [the Open Government theme](https://github.com/helpful/opengovernment) developed for Involve/UK Open Government Network